croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

 Do not use `require_checks` as a scheduler.
 It never causes a check to run.

-## Step 1: Define Lua Mechanism Blocks
+## Step 1: Define Lua Attribute Sources

-Keep only the script identity and script path on controls and filters.
+Keep only the script identity and script path on environment and subject sources.

 ```yaml
 auth: